node-organic/organic-oval/README.md

 Every Oval component extending `preact` Component.
 All methods are inherited thereafter and you should refer to [`preact`'s api refernce as well](https://preactjs.com/guide/api-reference)

 #### shadowRoot
-Returns reference to the rendered root element.
+Returns reference to the rendered `shadowRoot` element.

 #### update
 Instructs to do a `forceUpdate` of the component.
 Fires `update` related events.